optimacros/ui-kit-core/src/components/Menu/readme.md

 | `children`  | `Node`    | -       | Menu contents.
 Usually `SubMenu` or `MenuItem`.         |

-Ui-kit use rc-menu library for Menu.
+Ui-kit using rc-menu library for Menu.
 Other props can be viewed at the [link](https://react-component.github.io/menu/)
 ___

 # SubMenu